Program-Related Investments vs Traditional Grants

 Finding the Right Fit

-Matching the appropriate funding model to the right organization is crucial.
-Foundations can partner with intermediary organizations specializing in connecting foundations with suitable PRI opportunities.
-These organizations can help assess potential recipients and structure PRIs that meet both the foundation’s and the organization’s needs.
+The right funding model must be matched with the right organization.
+Foundations can partner with intermediary organizations specializing in matching foundations with suitable PRI opportunities.
+These intermediaries could help vet the potential recipients and facilitate structuring PRIs that meet the aims of the respective parties.

 The Future of Philanthropic Funding